 An introduction to the history of Reformed federal or covenant theology.
-The course surveys the historical-theological development of covenant theology from the patristic period through the post-Reformation period. • elective course, offered occasionally • Clark
+The course surveys the historical-theological development of covenant theology from the patristic period through the post-Reformation period. • elective course, offered occasionally • Clark tristic (100-500 AD) theology. • Fall semester · Clark

-HT602 Patristics Seminar (2)
+HT602 Patristics Seminar (2) Readings in and analysis of pa-